 And so, the Bumper Pads.

-Shaped by Vision owner Lynette Miller, but inspired by local strongman Aaron Schnieder, these edges are deceptively difficult to use.
-I've witnessed the off the charts crimp strength of Aaron, so I knew that if he had input in the design, they would push me beyond my realm of comfort.
+Shaped by Vision Climbing owner Lynette Miller, but inspired by local strongman Aaron Schnieder, these edges are deceptively difficult to use.
+I've witnessed the off-the-charts crimp strength of Aaron, so I knew that if he had input in the design, they would push me beyond my realm of comfort.

 I mounted the Bumper Pads on our Engine Room bouldering wall last year, and quickly discovered that at our 30 degree angle, they were often harder to use than I could muster.
 This season, in an effort to switch things up a little, I readjusted our wall to about 25 degrees, and suddenly the Bumper Pads make sense.